thombruce/util/docs/content/calculator.md

 The UI was modeled after the iOS Calculator app.
 That app has a percentage function, which here is currently disabled...

 Yeah, percentages... tougher than you'd think... sort of.
 I expect the existing logic needs to be refactored for the way in which I expect percentages to work.
 It could definitely use the refactor too.

+Note also, the calculator currently does not support carrying a value forwards after hitting the equals button.
+Anything entered after will be treated as a brand new calculation.